ionic-enterprise/tutorials/docs/portals/training/android/05-creating-plugin.md

 Build and run the Jobsync app and navigate to one of the features in the dashboard view.
 Switch from the 'Initial Context' tab to the 'Capacitor Plugins' tab.

 Look at the list of plugins.
 Each Portal registers a few Capacitor plugins by default, such as `Console` and `Portals` (which provides web access to pub/sub).
-You'll also see that the analytics plugin has been added as `Analytics`, after the value provided for `jsName`.
+You'll also see that the analytics plugin has been added as `Analytics`, after the value provided in the `CapacitorPlugin` decorator.

 Expand `Analytics` tap and tap `logAction`.
 You'll be taken to a detail view for the method where you can provide input as a JSON string in the 'Argument' field and a button allowing you to execute the method.
 Click 'Execute logAction' and the method will run, logging to Android Studio's logcat.